Tranquil-M/Tranquil-M/README.md

 ### What kind of skills do you have?

-I may not know too much, but I do know a few coding languages!
+I have made games in the past, but the most noteable of my skills I would say is my knowledge of programming languages!

 <img src="https://github.com/Tranquil-M/Tranquil-M/blob/main/Python.png?raw=true" alt="Python" width="32" height="32"> Python! \
 <img src="https://github.com/Tranquil-M/Tranquil-M/blob/main/Lua.png?raw=true" alt="Python" width="32" height="32"> Lua! \